diederiknl/bierendb/README.md

 # bierendb
-BierenDB is a database (currently MySQL 8) to practice SQL on.
-I'm in the process of adding a SQLITE database have even more fun.
+BierenDB is a database (currently SQLite) to practice SQL on.

 This project was born to have a form of database to practice SQL on.
 I'm pretty sure it started at the [Open Beer Database](https://openbeerdb.com).
 For convenience I've added the original dump from there.